 “Why not?” asked Danny.
 “He threatened us both, and he has a switchblade.
 He should be in jail.
 He was going to carve out my eye.
 You know he’s going to end up killing someone…He should really be in jail.”

-“Doesn’t matter,” said Danny firmly.
+“Doesn’t matter,” said Scott firmly.
 “He won’t be around much longer.
 We won’t have to worry about Gary Beans anymore.”

 “What?” asked Danny.
 “What do you mean by that?
 Why won’t we have to worry?”

 “Because you don’t steal from Bill Parsey,” said Scott.